 - 1998 – Oregon becomes the first state in the nation to adopt mail-in voting.

 - 2015 – Oregon becomes the first to pioneer a “new motor voter” law that requires the state automatically to register to vote anyone applying for or renewing a driver’s license or other identification card.
 The law, which took effect on Jan.
 1, 2016, also provides for the transfer of voter registration if a state resident moves and changes his driver’s license address.
-Persons moving into Oregon have to register to vote, either by obtaining a driver’s license or other means to become part of the state’s registration system.
+Persons moving into Oregon have to register to vote, either by obtaining a driver’s license or interact with the stage government by other means to become covered by Oregon’s automatic voter registration system.

 - March 15, 2012 – Republican Gov. Tom Corbett signed tough new voter law requiring photo ID for voter registration.
 A limited list of acceptable photo ID includes a driver’s license, passport, student ID from an in-state college, or ID from a nursing home or assisted living facility.
 The law was passed by solid Republican majorities in the state legislature.
 “This is a law of prevention,” Corbett said.
 “It is to prevent voter fraud.
 And I believe it needs to be prevented.”